boundary/meter-plugin-hadoop/README.md

 #### For Centos/RHEL/Ubuntu

-- To install Hadoop on centos v7.x/rhel v7.x [see instructions](https://www.rdoproject.org/install/quickstart/)
+- To install Hadoop on centos/RHEL [see instructions](http://tecadmin.net/setup-hadoop-2-4-single-node-cluster-on-linux/)
-- To install Hadoop on ubuntu v14.04 [see instructions](http://thepowerofdata.io/setting-up-a-apache-hadoop-2-7-single-node-on-ubuntu-14-04/)
+- To install Hadoop on ubuntu [see instructions](http://thepowerofdata.io/setting-up-a-apache-hadoop-2-7-single-node-on-ubuntu-14-04/)

 #### TrueSight Pulse Meter versions v4.5 or later